LauraRuis/VAST2017/PROCESS.md

 Cleaned main dashboard.js a lot and put all datafiles in a queue (since there are more than 100).

 Started on clustering with scikit learn.
 Made python program for plotting t-SNE plots of the data.

+**Summary day 15**
+- tsne visualization
+- code cleaning

+# Day 16
+Standup meeting discussed schedule for this week; today finish tsne visualizations, wednesday be ready for answering questions and scripting film.
+Tuesday final code cleaning.
+Friday filming.

+Worked on tsne visualizations per month in python with scikit-learn.
+Put these in scatter plot in d3 with lasso option for selecting dots.
+Data of selected dots appears in table.
+This funtionality is intended for exploring some possible clusters.

+**Summary day 16**
+- tsne visualization in d3
+- instead of on click links on dashboard, now use hash anchors in URL